sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - continue with level 3
 * Blocker - No

+#### Mangesh
+* What I did yesterday -  Designed structure of levels
+* What I will do today - Integrated two levels
+* Blocker - No blocks yet

 # Day 13 - 19th April

 #### Sricheta
 * What I did yesterday -   level 3 coding
 * What I will do today - I did peer testing today
+* Blocker - No

+#### Mangesh
+* What I did yesterday -   Integrated game levels
+* What I will do today - Implement proxy pattern
 * Blocker - No

 # Day 14 - 20th April